 In the Gambian form, CNS involvement occurs months to several years after onset of acute disease.
 In the Rhodesian form, disease is more fulminant, and CNS invasion often occurs within a few weeks.

-CNS involvement causes persistent headache, inability to concentrate, personality changes (eg, progressive lassitude and indifference), daytime somnolence, tremor, ataxia, and terminal coma.
+CNS involvement can result in persistent headache, inability to concentrate, personality changes (eg, progressive lassitude and indifference), daytime somnolence, tremor, ataxia, and terminal coma.

-Without treatment, death occurs within months of disease onset with T. b. rhodesienseand during the 2nd or 3rd yr with T. b. gambiense.
+Without treatment, death occurs within months of disease onset with T. b. rhodesiense and during the 2nd or 3rd year with T. b. gambiense.
 Untreated patients die in coma of undernutrition or secondary infections.

 Antibody detection assays are not very useful clinically because seroconversion occurs after the onset of symptoms.
 However, a card agglutination test for T. b. gambiense is useful in mass screening programs to identify candidates for microscopic examination.

-A lumbar puncture should be done in all patients with African trypanosomiasis.
-When CSF is involved, opening pressure may be increased, and CSF has elevated levels of lymphocytes (≥ 5 cells/μL), total protein, and IgM.
+A lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more should be done in all patients with African trypanosomiasis.
+When CSF is involved, opening pressure may be increased, and CSF has elevated levels of lymphocytes (≥ 6 cells/mcL), total protein, and nonspecific IgM.
 In addition to trypanosomes, characteristic Mott cells (plasma cells with cytoplasmic vacuoles that contain immunoglobulin [Russell bodies]) may be present.

 Other, nonspecific laboratory findings include anemia, monocytosis, and markedly elevated serum levels of polyclonal IgM.

-Suramin and pentamidine are effective against bloodstream stages of both T. brucei subspecies but do not cross the blood-brain barrier and are not useful for CNS infection.
-Pentamidine is preferred for T. b. gambiense, and suramin is preferred for the hemolymphatic stage of T. b. rhodesiense.
-The dosage of pentamidine is 4 mg/kg IM or IV once/day for 7 to 10 days.
-An initial test dose of suramin 100 mg IV (to exclude hypersensitivity) is followed by 20 mg/kg (up to 1 g) IV on days 1, 3, 7, 14, and 21.
+Pentamidine and suramin are effective against bloodstream stages of both T. brucei subspecies but do not cross the blood-brain barrier and are not useful for CNS infection.
+Pentamidine is used for T. b. gambiense, and suramin is the only drug effective for the hemolymphatic stage of T. b. rhodesiense.
+The dosage of pentamidine is 4 mg/kg IM or IV once a day for 7 to 10 days.
+An initial test dose of suramin (available from the CDC) 100 mg IV (to exclude hypersensitivity) is followed by 20 mg/kg (up to 1 g) IV on days 1, 3, 7, 14, and 21.
+Suramin is not used to treat T. b. gambiense.
+It is potentially effective, but it has been associated with side effects including nausea, vomiting, photophobia, hyperesthesias, peripheral neuropathy, nephrotoxicity, urticaria, and pruritus.
+Also, serious hypersensitivity reactions can occur in patients co-infected with Onchocerca volvulus, which is endemic in many areas of West Africa where T. b. gambiense occurs.

 Melarsoprol, an organic arsenical, is often used in African countries because of the limited availability of eflornithine, even though adverse effects can be severe and life threatening.
 Melarsoprol dosage is as follows:

 Alternative regimens have been proposed for debilitated patients with severe CNS involvement.
-Serial follow-up examinations, including CSF analysis, are recommended every 6 mo (sooner if symptoms return) for 2 yr.
+Serial follow-up examinations, including cerebrospinal fluid analysis, are recommended every 6 months (sooner if symptoms return) for 2 years.

-Serious adverse effects of melarsoprol include encephalopathic reactions, exfoliative dermatitis, cardiovascular toxicity (hypertension, arrhythmia, heart failure), and the GI and renal toxicity of arsenicals.
+Serious adverse effects of melarsoprol include encephalopathic reactions, exfoliative dermatitis, cardiovascular toxicity (hypertension, arrhythmia, heart failure), and the gastrointestinal and renal toxicity of arsenicals.

 Corticosteroids have been used to decrease the risk of encephalopathic reactions.

-Pentamidine can help prevent T. b. gambiense infection, but it may damage pancreatic beta cells, resulting in insulin release and hypoglycemia followed later by diabetes; thus, it is seldom used for prophylaxis.
+Pentamidine can help prevent T. b. gambiense infection, but it may damage pancreatic beta cells, resulting in insulin release and hypoglycemia followed later by diabetes; thus, it is no longer used for prophylaxis.

 African trypanosomiasis is caused by Trypanosoma brucei gambiense in West and Central Africa and by T. b. rhodesiense in East Africa; tsetse flies are the main vector.